zizus89/cv/README.md

 My first programming language is Ruby, I started to study it and other technologies from February 2021

-My current stack of technologies is: Ruby, Rails, Postgres, git, Rspec
+My current stack of technologies is: Ruby, Rails, PostgreSQL, git, Rspec

 * LANGUAGES